 Undergrad Learning and Teaching and the Engaged University

 Welcome to Miami University!
-We here at the Center for Enhancement of Learning, Teaching, and University Assessment (CELTUA) endorse learning centered teaching and engaged learning.
+We here at the Center for Teaching Excellence (CTE) endorse learning centered teaching and engaged learning.
 What does that mean for you, and how does this kind of teaching-learning benefit YOU, the student?

 What is learning-centered teaching?

 Terry Doyle offers this definition “Learner centered teaching means subjecting every teaching activity (method, assignment or assessment) to the test of a single question: “Given the context of my students, course and classroom, will this teaching action optimize my students’ opportunity to learn?”